On a question by Roggenkamp about group algebras: Acknowledgements

 \section{Acknowledgements}

-The first author was supported by the Heilbronn Institute for Mathematical Research (HIMR) and the UK Engineering and Physical Sciences Research Council (EPSRC) under the $\lq\lq$Additional Funding Programme for Mathematical Sciences" grant EP/V521917/1.
+The first author was supported by the Heilbronn Institute for Mathematical Research (HIMR), grant EP/V521917/1.
 The second author is grateful to the Department of Mathematics of the University of Zurich for its hospitality.